Telefonica/alto-tid/README.md

 ### General Description
-This code is an ALTO's special implementation ussed in different european projects, being the Discretion application the main one used as root for this.
-ALTO is a
+This code is an ALTO's special implementation ussed in different european projects, being the Desire application the main one used as root for this.

 ### Lista de archivos